Welcome to the Furnas Valley in São Miguel Island, Azores

 Queijo do Vale in Furnas, São Miguel Island, Azores

 This cheese factory is a small, family-run business that started out with just a small dairy farm.
-The family's young, entreprenuerial teenage daughter saw an opportunity to innovate a new cheese product using locally sourced Furnas ‘’sour waters’’ for a unique brine and flavor.
+The family's young, entrepreneurial teenage daughter saw an opportunity to innovate a new cheese product using locally sourced Furnas ‘’sour waters’’ for a unique brine and flavor.
 The Queijo do Vale is handmade and the milk used in its confections comes straight from the family dairy farm, where the cows happily graze in the Lagoa Seca Valley in Furnas.

-Make sure you try Queijo do Vale available in four different flavors: oregano and garlic, buttery, half cure and thyme.
+Make sure you try Queijo do Vale available in four different flavors: oregano and garlic, buttery, half cure, and thyme.
 You can purchase it at the majority of the supermarkets but if you’re looking for a more authentic cheese experience make sure you visit the Queijaria do Vale facilities in Rua do Caminho Novo and learn all about this super tasty cheese while supporting a local business!

 Parks & Gardens of Furnas, São Miguel Island, Azores

 Terra Nostra Park in Furnas, São Miguel Island, Azores